Information contained in Japanese scrolls leads to the development of new spermidine supplement that promotes autophagy.

 The scrolls were written by the court physician to the Japanese Emperor in the year 984, and three of them were found to be about longevity, including handwritten notes from the physician in the margins.
 Kenny was interested to learn that one of the longevity scrolls was focused on sexual intimacy and appeared to echo Taoist practices, which teaches that men should not ejaculate on a regular basis.

 “The scrolls seem to be saying that a man could age himself more quickly through regular ejaculation,” explains Kenny.
-“They clearly thought of ejaculate as a very precious fluid and, when you look at the compounds it contains, one of the key things you find is a ton of this awkwardly-named compound called spermidine.”
+“They clearly thought of ejaculate as a very precious fluid and, when you look at the compounds it contains, one of the key things you find is a significant amount of this awkwardly-named compound called spermidine.”

 In a separate conversation, Kenny spoke with Professor Simon, who was investigating spermidine’s role in the mouse immune system, particularly the aging mouse immune system.